wkhere/stackless/Doc/library/binascii.rst

    data.
 More than one line may be passed at a time.
 If the optional argument *header* is present and true, underscores will be decoded as spaces.

+   .. versionchanged:: 3.2
+      Accept only bytestring or bytearray objects as input.

 .. function:: b2a_qp(data, quotetabs=False, istext=True, header=False)